This release incorporates new features in the

 Rows with duplicate unique keys due to inserts or updates (which should have been rejected) that failed to find an existing row and thus (wrongly) inserted a new one

-This issue does not affect simple scans, so you can see all rows
+This issue does not affect simple scans, so you can see all rows in a given

-that do not depend on a primary or unique key.
+SELECT * FROMand similar queries that do not depend on a primary or unique key.

 Upgrading to or downgrading from an affected release can be troublesome if there are rows with duplicate primary or unique keys in the table; such rows should be merged, but the best means of doing so is application dependent.